QuantEcon/lecture-python-intro/lectures/markov_chains_II.md

 (ergo)=
 ### Example 2

-Another example is Hamilton {cite}`Hamilton2005` dynamics {ref}`discussed before <mc_eg2>`.
+Another example is the Hamilton dynamics we {ref}`discussed before <mc_eg2>`.

-The diagram of the Markov chain shows that it is **irreducible**.
+The {ref}`graph <mc_eg2>` of the Markov chain shows it is irreducible

 Therefore, we can see the sample path averages for each state (the fraction of time spent in each state) converges to the stationary distribution regardless of the starting state

 ```{code-cell} ipython3
 P = np.array([[0.971, 0.029, 0.000],